lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 <div class="alert alert-info">

 For ease of reading, the samples on this page elide some of the TypeScript types for mixin functions.
-See [below](#mixins-in-typescript) for details on proper typing of mixins in TypeScript.
+See [Mixins in TypeScript](#mixins-in-typescript) for details on proper typing of mixins in TypeScript.

 </div>

-To define a mixin, write a function that takes a `superClass`, and returns a new class that extends it, adding fields & methods as needed:
+To define a mixin, write a function that takes a `superClass`, and returns a new class that extends it, adding fields and methods as needed:

 ```ts